chondromalasia/parenting/Heath's Guide to Having a Baby and also not Developing a Drinking Problem.md

 ### Food

 Try to keep a schedule.
 It will be impossible, but still, [food is one of the things you use to set your circadian rhythm](https://foodandnutrition.org/blogs/stone-soup/right-foods-right-time-circadian-rhythms-nutrition/).
-Veronica cooked a bunch of shit up earlier, and we're still using it.
+Veronica cooked a bunch of shit up pre-birth, and we're still using it.
 But this is definitely where you should call in favors.
 One of our friends brought us enchiladas and I wanted to die I was so happy.
 Were I in the US I would have cooked up a giant Stauffers Lasagna.

 Again, this is something a grandparent or helper should be doing.

 You are going to be tempted to just eat garbage, and I feel you.
 But if someone is cooking for you, try to get them to make you a salad or something like that.
-You guys are healthy, you're fine.

 ### Food for him or her